TheAlgorithms/Julia/CONTRIBUTING.md

 ### Improve an existing algorithm

 Pull Requests (PR) to an existing algorithm are welcome, especially in the following cases:

-1. enhance the algorithm readability
+1. Enhancing the algorithm readability
-1. improve efficiency (speed, allocations, accuracy)
+1. Improve its efficiency (speed, allocations, accuracy)
-1. provide a significant variation of the available algorithm(s), especially if historically or algorithmically relevant or innovative
+1. Provide a significant variation of the available algorithm(s), especially if historically or algorithmically relevant or innovative

 We invite contributors to detail those improvements in the PR and in the documentation of the new function/method.

 ### Adding a new algorithm

 New contributors should only have one PR per algorithm.
-We assume you have basic knowledge of [git](https://git-scm.org).
+We assume you have basic knowledge using the [Git](https://git-scm.org) software.

-To get started [fork](https://help.github.com/articles/fork-a-repo) this repository.
-Then clone it:
+To get started, [fork](https://help.github.com/articles/fork-a-repo) this repository, then clone the repository through Git.

-through git:

 ```
 $ git clone https://github.com/<Your username>/Julia
 ```

-through github cli:
+You can clone this repository using GitHub CLI by running the following command:

 ```
 $ gh repo clone <Your username>/Julia